 (f) Prosecute on behalf of the City all cases for violation of the Charter, City ordinances and other City laws and regulations;

-(g) Perform such other legal duties consistent with this Charter as may be required of him by the Council; and
+(g) Perform such other legal duties consistent with this Charter as may be required by the Council; and

-(h) Upon vacating the office, surrender to his successor all books, papers, files and documents pertaining to the City's affairs.
+(h) Upon vacating the office, surrender to the successor all books, papers, files and documents pertaining to the City's affairs.

-To become eligible for appointment as City Attorney, the appointee shall have been admitted to practice as an attorney at law before the Supreme Court of the State of California, and shall have been engaged in the practice of law for at least two (2) years immediately prior to his appointment.
+To become eligible for appointment as City Attorney, the appointee shall have been admitted to practice as an attorney at law before the Supreme Court of the State of California, and shall have been engaged in the practice of law for at least two (2) years immediately prior to appointment.

-The Council shall have control of all legal business and proceedings and may employ other attorneys to take charge of any litigation or matter or to assist the City Attorney therein.
+Nothing stated herein shall prohibit the Council from employing other attorneys to take charge of any litigated matter or to assist the City Attorney therein.

 SECTION 805.
 Compensation.

 The compensation of all City officers and employees, except as otherwise provided in this Charter, shall be by salary to be fixed by ordinance or resolution.
-No officer or employee shall be allowed any fees, perquisites, emoluments, rewards or compensation for the performance of his official duties aside from the salary or compensation as fixed by the Council, but all fees received by him in connection with his official duties shall be paid by him into the City treasury.
+No officer or employee shall be allowed any fees, perquisites, emoluments, rewards or compensation for the performance of their official duties aside from the salary or compensation as fixed by the Council, but all fees received them in connection with their official duties shall be paid into the City treasury.
 The provisions of this Section shall not preclude officers and employees from being reimbursed for actual and necessary expenses incurred while performing official business of the City when said expenses have been authorized or approved by the Council or the City Manager.

 SECTION 806.
 Oath of Office.

-Each officer of the City, before entering upon the duties of his office, shall take the oath of office as provided for in the Constitution of this State, and shall file the same with the City Clerk.
+Each officer of the City, before entering upon the duties of the office, shall take the oath of office as provided for in the Constitution of this State, and shall file the same with the City Clerk.

 SECTION 807.
 Administering Oaths.

-Each department head and his deputy shall have the power to administer oaths and affirmations in connection with any official business pertaining to his department.
+Each department head and deputy shall have the power to administer oaths and affirmations in connection with any official business pertaining to that department.

 SECTION 808.
 Official Bonds.